-Choosing a university and your program can be a big decision.
-Studying subjects that interest to you makes college and university life a lot easier and definitely more enjoyable.
+Choosing a university and program can be a big decision.
+Studying subjects that interest you makes college and university life a lot easier and definitely more enjoyable.

 So what other factors are important to consider?
 Aujas, a student ambassador at the University of Waterloo, offers some tips for choosing a university program and questions to think about, such as:

 - Do you want a co-op program?

 - What programs can you get into with the grades you have?

 - What's it like at each university you're considering?